home | section main page

 1.5.2.
 Higher Order Linear Differential Equations

 Solving higher order linear differential equations requires a couple of tricks.
-For example, transforms such as the Laplace Transform or the Fourier Transform may be used.
+For example, transforms such as the or the may be used.
 Such transforms reduce differential equation problems to algebraic problems, thus simplifying their solution methods.
 Other methods include guessing (I'm not pulling your leg here, this is real), formulation as an eigenvalue problem, and taylor polynomial solutions.
 We will take a look at all of these in this section.

 1.5.3.
 Homogeneous Case